CIHDigitalConfigurator/CIH_Toolkit/README.md

 # CIH_Toolkit

-Classes and methods used for the Construction Innovation Hub (CIH) projects.
+This repo is a Toolkit for the Building and Habitat Object Model (BHoM, https://github.com/BHoM).

-This repo will mainly be used as a container for classes and experiment linked to the Configurator project.
+It will mainly be used as a container for classes and experiment linked to the Configurator project (a project of the Construction Innovation Hub, **_CIH_**).